kenakofer/smart-o-harp/README.md

 #### One solenoid per string

-This is my current favorite.
+This is my current pursuit.
 Every string has a small solenoid positioned so that the unpowered state is dampening the string.
 When powered, the dampener lifts up, allowing that string to sound.
 The arduino controls the 30-40 solenoids individually, allowing more flexibility than the other two solutions.
 Cheap solenoids will cost around $1.
+The batteries I've tried cannot deliver the amps needed, so I'm trying a 12V, 5A laptop charger for now.

 **Construction summary**: From a autoharp with exposed chord bars.
 Remove all bars except for one.
 Stretch the springs holding that bar so that the bar stays high under more force.
 Super glue solenoids to the sides of the bar such that the solenoids head is just short of touching the string it should dampen.
 Padding can then be glued to the head of the solenoid so that the resting state dampens the string effectively.
 Alternate placing solenoids on each side of the bar to give them enough lateral space.